Skip to main content

 2. Go to the Buckets section.

-3. Open the baket page → Website tab.
+3. Open the bucket page → Website tab.

-4. In the Error Page block, turn on the toggle switch.
+4. In the Error Page block, turn on the toggle.

-5. Optional: If you want the object to return with code 200, select it as the response code.
-By default, the response to the request will be code 400.
+5. Optional: if you want the object to be returned with a 200 code, select it as the response code.
+By default, the request will return a 400 code.

-6. In the Resource field, enter the path to the object with the error page with the .html extension.
+6. In the Resource field, enter the path to the object with the error page and the .html extension.

 7. Click Save.